-- Use of third parties: Market participants employ third party service providers to perform PTRRS as these services could not generally be performed regularly by any individual market participant itself on a standalone basis. - Use of an algorithm: Both portfolio compression and counterparty risk optimisation are operated using a bilateral or multilateral algorithm, whereby firms who participate in a run submit their trades and the algorithm calculates the optimal reduction in notional amounts/number of trades or counterparty risk/IM while the market risk remains unchanged.
+- Non-price forming: While they may involve a new legal transaction (rather than a trade at prevailing market price or bid-ask offer), in order to achieve the identified risk reduction result, participants are not able to post competitive bids and offers, no price negotiation takes place and market risk neutrality means transactions are recorded away from market prices. - Single multilateral compound transaction: The risk reduction cycles are binding on an "all or nothing" basis across all participants, and the transaction components are executed as a single compound bulk legal transaction. - Use of third parties: Market participants employ third party service providers to perform PTRRS as these services could not generally be performed by any individual market participant itself on a standalone basis. - Use of an algorithm: Both portfolio compression and counterparty risk optimisation are operated using a bilateral or multilateral algorithm, whereby firms who participate in a run submit their trades and the algorithm calculates the optimal reduction in notional amounts/number of trades or counterparty risk/IM while the market risk remains unchanged.
 As part of their services in relation to counterparty risk optimisation, third-party providers typically run proprietary algorithms to identify trades containing inefficient elements and/or generate new/off-setting trades, within pre-determined parameters agreed by the participants.